 Point Removal on Drivers License

 Drivers who acquire points on their record may enroll for a DMV – approved Point Insurance Reduction Program (PIRP).
-The program will prevent you from getting your license suspended or revoked if you accumulate more than 11 points on your driving record within an 18-month period.
-You can reduce your record by up to four points by taking the course.
+The program, also known as a NY Defensive Driving course, will prevent you from getting your license suspended or revoked if you accumulate more than 11 points on your driving record within an 18 month period.
+Whether or not you plead guilty to the offense does not matter.
+You can reduce your record by up to 4 points by taking the course and also receive an insurance reduction.
 The points will immediately be removed from your record with no wait time once you complete the course.
+Your insurance company must also grant you an insurance discount which will last for three years!

-How Long Do Points Stay on the Record?
+How Long Do Points Stay on your License?

-If the conviction comes through on May 1st, 2017, then the points will be wiped off the record on May 1st, 2020.
+If the moving violation comes through on May 1st, 2017, then the points will be wiped off the record on May 1st, 2020.

 The following year, the violation is wiped from the driver’s record.